Bob Morley: Career

 "Ashes to Ashes" of The 100.

 In 2021, Morley appeared in the third season of police procedural The Rookie.
 He played a supporting role in the Australian romantic drama series Love Me, a two-season adaptation of the Swedish series Älska Mig that premiered in 2021, which featured an ensemble cast including Hugo Weaving and Bojana Novakovic.

 The same year Morley starred in Death on the Dearborn western together with Zach McGowan.

 In 2023, Morley and Eliza Taylor starred together as Marcus and Julie Alexander in the sci-fi thriller film I'll Be Watching, directed by Erik Bernard.
 The film was released on digital platforms.

 The same year, Morley played Nate in the comedy-drama series In Limbo.

 Morley stars in the television adaptation of Sally Hepworth's novel The Family Next Door for the ABC, playing Lucas.
 The series premiered on August 10, 2025.

 In 2025, Morley and Taylor created the short film Status: Active.
 Morley wrote and directed the film, while Taylor co-produced it and starred in the lead role.
 The film premiered at LA Shorts International Film Festival 2025.

 Morley will star in Another, a psychological horror film.
 The shooting was in April and May 2025, and the movie is in post-production.

+Morley will also play Randall in Crossed, a movie based on a horror comic book series written by Garth Ennis and drawn by Jacen Burrows.
+Shooting was done in the summer of 2025, and the movie is currently in post-production.

+In February 2026, Morley starred in the short film "Project Hourglass" by Benjamin Matthews, which premiered in the final of the Tropfest on February 22nd, 2026.